LibVNC/libvncserver/README.md

 a URL to point your web browser to.
 There, you can click on the noVNC-Button to connect using the bundled noVNC viewer.

+### Using Secure Websockets

+If you don't already have an SSL cert that's trusted by your browser, the most comfortable way to create one is using [minica](https://github.com/jsha/minica).
+On Debian-based distros, you can install it via `sudo apt install minica`, on MacOS via `brew install minica`.

+Go to the webclients directory and create host and CA certs via:

+	cd webclients
+	minica -org "LibVNC" $(hostname)

+Trust the cert in your browser by importing the created `cacert.crt`, e.g. for Firefox go to Options->Privacy & Security->View Certificates->Authorities and import the created `cacert.crt`, tick the checkbox to use it for trusting websites.
+For other browsers, the process is similar.

+Then, you can finally start the example server, giving it the created host key and cert:

+	../examples/example -sslkeyfile $(hostname).key -sslcertfile $(hostname).crt

+The server program will tell you a URL to point your web browser to.
+There, you can click on the noVNC-encrypted-connection-button to connect using the bundled noVNC viewer using an encrypted Websockets connection.

 History
 =======